Look at the time. Now count off 11 minutes.

 For starters, the theory suggests that veterans themselves could be the best resource for putting the lessons of SPT into action.
 As a group with so much in common, they could represent a ready-made community to offer support and value to other vets.

-If SPT suggests that social engagement, acting as a change agent, and offering a unique contribution are of value in self preservation, then why not lean into the inclination that veterans already have to be team players?
-Hunter believes it’s important to tap into that inclination as a way to embrace the attitude within the veteran community that it’s better to be the one helping than to be in need of help.
+If SPT suggests that social engagement, acting as a change agent, and offering a unique contribution are of value in self preservation, then why not lean into the inclination veterans already have to be team players?
+Hunter believes it’s important to tap into that inclination as a way to embrace the attitude within the veteran community that it’s just as important to be the one seeking help as it is to be the one helping.

 “We have to recognize that and be willing to support veterans and help them understand the team aspect of mental health.
 Veterans are trained to be part of a team.
 You help each other, you put the other person first, you take care of them,” he notes.

-What they are missing, Hunter suggests, is recognition that taking care of yourself may be an important part of protecting others.
+What they are missing, Hunter suggests, is recognition that taking care of yourself is an equally important part of being there for others.

 “But the team aspect of this is that you also have to let people help you,” he points out.
 “Sometimes we all struggle, and it’s important to allow others to step in and help you and get your back.
 If you seek help, you’re not only helping yourself, you’re helping others.
 And I think it’s important the veterans understand that, and family members are willing and able to communicate that message as well.”